Treating Acute Bacterial Rhinosinusitis (ABRS)

 If I Have ABRS, Do I Have to Take an Antibiotic?

-No, both watchful waiting and antibiotic therapy are proven ways to treat ABRS.
+No, watchful waiting is the preferred way to treat ABRS if you have had symptoms for less than two weeks at the time of diagnosis.
 Most people get better naturally, and antibiotics only slightly increase symptom relief (about 10 to 15 people must use antibiotics to get one more person better after seven to 15 days).

 Is There Any Downside to Using Antibiotic?